i-doit/knowledge-base/docs/en/efficient-documentation/templates.md

 lang: en
 ---

-i-doit allows you to create objects that can serve as templates for the creation of new [objects](../glossary.md).
-You can create a great amount of objects with identical [attributes](../glossary.md), for example servers using the same hardware, in a simplified procedure.
+i-doit allows you to create objects that can serve as templates for the creation of new [objects](../basics/structure-of-the-it-documentation.md).
+You can create a great amount of objects with identical [attributes](../basics/structure-of-the-it-documentation.md), for example servers using the same hardware, in a simplified procedure.

 ## Usage

-You will find the template function in i-doit at **Extras → CMDB → Templates**.
+You will find the template function in i-doit at **Extras → Templates**.
 Here it is possible to view and edit existing templates as well as to create new templates and generate objects via templates.

 [![Usage](../assets/images/en/efficient-documentation/templates/1-te.png)](../assets/images/en/efficient-documentation/templates/1-te.png)

 ## Configuration

-The settings for templates can be configured at **Administration → General settings → Template configuration**.
+The settings for templates can be configured at **Administration → [Tenant-name] management → Settings for [Tenant-name] → Templates**.
 It is possible to display templates in the [object lists](../basics/object-list/index.md) by activating the template filter.
 When you set the status filter within an object list to "Template", all templates associated with this [object type](../basics/structure-of-the-it-documentation.md) will be shown.

 [![Configuration](../assets/images/en/efficient-documentation/templates/2-te.png)](../assets/images/en/efficient-documentation/templates/2-te.png)